 Their children, Tara and Andy, had been helping them all through their childhood with the business.
 They were often tasked with things like folding and stuffing the annual newsletter or putting together tax folders for the upcoming season.
 When the Tax Shack opened, Tara and Andy would frequently walk down after high school and help out with filing, shredding, and phones.
 John took the tax classes and started working with Kathy.
 It was a real family affair.

+that was a thing).
+She expanded the services offered and grew the clientele.
+She also expanded her education, becoming an Enrolled Agent and a Certified Tax Coach.
+The business truly has Tara's flare now.
 2005 came around and John and Kathy decided it was time to semi-retire.
 They sold the business to their best employee, but continued to work for her during tax seasons.
 Officially on January 1st, 2006, Tara took over as the owner.
-Tara has now owned the Tax Shack longer than John and Kathy did.
+Tara has now owned the Tax Shack longer than her parents did.
 She updated the building, the furniture, and the technology.
-She got the Tax Shack online with a web site and a MySpace page back when that was a thing.
-She expanded the services offered and grew the clientele.
-She also expanded her education and became an Enrolled Agent.
-The business truly has Tara's flavor and flare now.
+She got the Tax Shack online with a web site and a MySpace page (when

 In 2007 Tara hired Brandy Ellzey as a bookkeeper and office assistant - the best decision Tara ever made.
 Brandy quickly became a part of the family and has worked for the Tax Shack off and on since then, learning more and growing in the field.
-She returned to the Shack full time in 2013 when John and Kathy fully retired and she worked incredibly hard to become an Enrolled Agent and the office manager.
+Brandy returned to the Shack full time in 2013 when John and Kathy fully retired and she worked incredibly hard to become an Enrolled Agent herself.

 Brandy and Tara have become very close.
 Many people mistake them for sisters and they might as well be.
 Tara has come to rely on Brandy in all aspects of the business.
 In this way, it still is a family affair even after all of these years.